liip/LiipSearchBundle/README.md

                 ));
     }

-Where MyBundle:Search:search.html.twig renders the liip_google_search search action:
+Where MyBundle:Search:search.html.twig renders the liip_search.google search action:

-    {% render "liip_google_search:searchAction" with {'query': query, 'page': page} %}
+    {% render "liip_search.google:searchAction" with {'query': query, 'page': page} %}

 When rendering from a template like this, the query and page parameters must be provided.
-When rendered from a template, a subrequest is used, and liip_google_search:searchAction will not have access to the original Request object, and so cannot read the query and page parameters from the Request.
+When rendered from a template, a subrequest is used, and liip_search.google:searchAction will not have access to the original Request object, and so cannot read the query and page parameters from the Request.

-If, on the other hand, you choose to use the liip_google_search:search action, your route will look something like this:
+If, on the other hand, you choose to use the liip_search.google:search action, your route will look something like this:

     search:
         pattern: /search
-        defaults: { _controller: liip_google_search:search }
+        defaults: { _controller: liip_search.google:search }

 If you're doing this, you'll want to override the templates so that you can include your site-specific layout.